hogeschool/basecamp/week10/inf-bc-w10-python.md

 ### Code Analysis

 There is a code provided below by a programmer.
-Looking to the constructor of the class, it seems the code starts by reading data from a file.
+Looking to the initializer of the class, it seems the code starts by reading data from a file.
 Unfortunately, we don't have access to the file, but we can analyze the code and understand how the content of the file is structured.

 - Read the body of `load_data(self)`.
 Try to guess how the data columns are structured.
 - Reading the method `load_data(self)` we may understand the structure of the data columns and data types, but still we don't know the meaning of data values.
 This is something we can extract from the method `construct_temprature_list(self)`.
 Read this method carefully and try to explain what will be result of this method?